-WASHINGTON, Jun.
-26, 2017 - The State Department has made a determination approving a possible Foreign Military Sale to the Government of India for C-17 transport aircraft.
-The estimated cost is $366.2 million.
-The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale today.
+WASHINGTON, May 11, 2017 - The State Department has made a determination approving a possible Foreign Military Sale to the Government of India for CBRN support equipment.
+The estimated cost is $75 million.
+The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale on May 10, 2017.

-This proposed sale will contribute to the foreign policy and national security of the United States by helping to strengthen the U.S.-India relationship and to improve the security of an important partner which has been, and continues to be, an important force for economic progress and stability in South Asia.
+This proposed sale will contribute to the foreign policy and national security of the United States, by helping to improve the security of a friendly country which has been, and continues to be, an important force for political stability and economic progress in South Asia.

 There will be no adverse impact on U.S. defense readiness as a result of this proposed sale.

 This notice of a potential sale is required by law and does not mean the sale has been concluded.